Video Game Review: Assassin’s Creed Rogue Remastered

 So while the mechanics feel familiar, the game is inverted because Rogue features you controlling Shay Cormac, someone who chooses to leave the Assassin Brotherhood behind in order to join the Templars.

 How does that change things?
-While some goals are standard series fare (eavesdrop, follow, break-in), there are also moments where you’ll be averting attempted assassinations rather than planning them.
+While some goals are standard series fare (eavesdrop, follow, break-in), there are also moments when you’ll be averting attempted assassinations rather than planning them.
 This is fun simply because it’s different, and in the way that villain narratives try to humanize their experience, you do get to see the Templar perspective.

 At the same time, there are small nuances, such as weapons unique to this particular game.
 As the environment pushes further north, elements such as crushing snowstorms (which are much harsher than AC3) give it a different flavour.

 That being said, the game is overall less dense than main series entries, especially since Syndicate and Origins pushed the envelope in terms of content outside of the main story.
 As such, Rogue can feel like a $20 add-on to Black Flag rather than a standalone full-price game.

 Still, if you’re the type of fan that played only the main story, you’ll get a good 15-to-20 hours out of this while enriching the series’ overall lore.

 While not a must-have, Assassin’s Creed Rogue Remastered brings a reliable-though-dated functional formula and dresses it up with the Templar perspective.
 It’s not as deep as some, but die-hard fans should find it a fun play that is worth their time and money.